JefferyLiu6/RiskOS/docs/05-ecl.md

 By month 300 only 0.3% of the original cohort is still there to default;
 prepayment has removed almost everything.
 Chaining the 12-month PD ignores that and reports 14.6%, **5.5 times** the hazard-implied figure.
-That is the number an interviewer asking "where does the year-five PD come from" is checking you have not produced.
+That is the number an reviewer asking "where does the year-five PD come from" is checking has not been produced.

 ### Reconciliation: the acceptance criterion